wp-plugins/woocommerce-beans/readme.txt

 Do not forget to file a bug report if you encounter any issue.
 You can also contact us directly at contact*loyalbeans.com

+- Internationalization is not yet supported: Only English is supported
+- Supported currency are: AUD, CAD, EUR, GBP, USD

 == Installation ==

 = Minimum Requirements =
 - WooCommerce >= 2.1
-- Supported currency are: USD, EUR, GBP, CAD
+- Supported currency are: AUD, CAD, EUR, GBP, USD

 = Automatic installation =
 1. Log in to your WordPress admin panel, navigate to the Plugins menu and click Add New.